b-nepokrytyi/gpio-irq-dht/README.md

 *gpio* — GPIO number where DHT sensor is connected.

 *PID* — process ID to send the signal containing DHT data to.
 If no PID is given, data will be sent to kernel log in readable form.
 Signal sends data as a single 32-bit integer, high word (16 bits) is humdity, low word is temperature in Celsius, multiplied by 10.
+"0" means error.